 The school is charged with the responsibility of accounting for students throughout the day and for all school sponsored activities off campus and beyond regular school hours.
 Consequently, if a student misses a class and does not have permission to do so, the school will treat this as a serious matter.
-To emphasize this, the student will not receive credit for any work that was due in the class(es) the student "cut" and the student will be referred to the Upper School Dean of Student Life for counseling and possible additional disciplinary action.
+To emphasize this, any student who cuts class(es) will be referred to the Upper School Dean of Student Life for counseling and possible additional disciplinary action.